A is for Auto-Immune

 X is for “X Marcks the spot”

 My website www.glutenfreemarcksthespot.com was created to share all things gluten-free for YOU.
-The struggles of my own journey in being diagnosed, understanding gluten-free living and now living this abundant life, have led me to find my own path.
+The struggles of my own journey in being diagnosed, understanding gluten-free living, and now living this abundant life, have led me to find my own path and that of my three gluten-free children.
 No one should have to struggle or feel alone on this journey!
-I am here to share all I have learned to help YOU navigate your gluten-free life with less stress and overwhelm!
+I am here to share all I have learned to help YOU navigate your gluten-free life with less stress and overwhelm.